Start your day with a run while enjoying the California sunshine, scenery and fresh air on a guided course.

-This year we’re supercharging the power of the CLM community – and bringing all 50 Local Chapters under one roof to mix, mingle, and enjoy some delicious snacks.
+This year we’re supercharging the power of the CLM community – and bringing all 50 Local Chapters together in one room!
 Never been to a CLM chapter event?
-Here’s your chance!
+Here’s your chance.
 Join us to meet your local chapter members and unleash the benefits waiting right in your backyard.

 Real conversations about what it means to be a woman in the workforce in 2022 led by our own CEO, Ronna Ruppelt.
-She will be joined by Melissa Hill, SVP – Head of Specialty Auto Claims at Kemper Insurance, Linette Raineri, Senior Vice President & Chief Claims Officer at Berkley Life Sciences, and Cathleen Rebar, Managing Partner at Rebar Kelly.
 This powerhouse panel will tackle tough topics, share their experiences, and offer actionable insights to help you achieve your goals.

 When in the Coachella Valley…have a kick-off party that rivals the legendary music festival!
-Grab your flower crown and rock out with an evening under the stars filled with exciting entertainment, amazing food, and high-energy networking with the CLM community.
+Throw on your best concert T-shirt, grab a flower crown, get a henna tattoo, and rock out with an evening under the stars filled with a variety of music, amazing food, and high-energy networking.

 In this moderated panel session, various state regulators pull back the curtain and reveal the inner workings of their departments of insurance.
 Attendees will hear what regulators consider to be the most important aspects of market conduct exams, what claims professionals and executives should know when it comes to dealing with departments of insurance effectively, and how to avoid complaint responses that can elicit frustration.